peppedilillo/hbstools/README.md

 | sleep         |       ✓       |      ✓     |     ✓    |   ✓   |
 | majority      |               |      ✓     |          |   ✓   |

-For more informations on these parameters, try `mercury --drop .`.
+For more information on these parameters, try `mercury --drop .`.

 ### BFT9000